 Payments are made according to the following schedule:

-- The book allowance is paid to the student at the beginning of each term.
+The book allowance is paid to the student at the beginning of each term.

-- Housing stipends are paid to the student monthly.
+Housing stipends are paid to the student monthly.

-- Tuition payments are made directly to the student’s institution.
+Tuition payments are made directly to the student’s institution.

-If you withdraw from one or more of your courses after the end of the school's drop period, VA may reduce or stop your benefits on the date of reduction or withdrawal.
+If you withdraw from one or more of your courses after the end of the school's drop period, the VA may reduce or stop your benefits on the date of reduction or withdrawal.
 If you withdraw from a course after the end of the drop period, you may have to repay all benefits for the course unless you can show that the change was due to mitigating circumstances.
-VA defines "mitigating circumstances" as unavoidable and unexpected events that directly interfere with your pursuit of a course and are beyond your control.
+The VA defines "mitigating circumstances" as unavoidable and unexpected events that directly interfere with your pursuit of a course and are beyond your control.

 Examples of reasons VA may accept are:

-- Severe illness or death in your immediate family;
+severe illness or death in your immediate family

-- Unscheduled changes in your employment; and
+unscheduled changes in your employment

-- Lack of child care.
+lack of child care.

 Examples of reasons VA may not accept are:

-- Withdrawal to avoid a failing grade;
+withdrawal to avoid a failing grade

-- Too many courses attempted.
+too many courses attempted.

-NOTE: VA may ask you to furnish evidence to support your reason for a change.
+Note: The VA may ask you to furnish evidence to support your reason for a change.

-The first time you withdraw from up to six credit hours, VA will "excuse" the withdrawal and pay benefits for the period attended.
+The first time you withdraw from up to six credit hours, the VA will "excuse" the withdrawal and pay benefits for the period attended.
 Remember, this only applies to your first withdrawal.
 If you receive a grade that does not count toward graduation, you may have to repay all benefits for the course.

 Go to the Registrar's Page for Withdrawal Forms and Instructions for further information.
-Students who have been approved through the federal waiver process (Mitigating Circumstance) are also required to complete the "Academic Plan".
+Students who have been approved through the federal waiver process (Mitigating Circumstance) are required to complete the "Academic Plan".
 The form can be viewed online at www.esc.edu/goodacademicstanding